zydeco-lang/zydeco/README.md

 └── ...
 ```

-- `zydeco-lang/`: the library implementing the parser, typechecker and
+- `zydeco-lang/`: the library implementing the parser, type checker and
 interpreter for the Zydeco language.
 - `zydeco-lang/tests/`: test cases and example code
 - `cli/` Command-line interface